radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Pushing replication events can make the changes available in other data centers faster than waiting for the publish/subscribe method.
 There are two modes to push events: default and ensured push mode.
 The default push mode is a broadcast of the changes to the configured targets.
 There is no waiting for acknowledgement that the targets can be reached prior to returning the modify response to the client.
 The server that receives the write operation pushes the change to all configured targets, updates its local store, writes the change to the replication journal and responds to the client with a modify response.
 With the ensured push mode, the server sends the changes to the configured targets and waits for an acknowledgement about whether the target(s) could be reached or not.
 Enabling this mode provides a certain level of assurance that the target(s) have received the changes without any guarantee that they were actually able to update their replica.
 However, this can reduce the throughput of the RadiantOne service because it does not respond to the client’s modify request until it gets an acknowledgment from all configured targets.
 If a target server is not responding with an acknowledgement, the “Write Operation Timeout” configured for LDAP connection pooling can indicate that RadiantOne should skip that target, update its own image, publish the change to the replication journal and send a modify response back to the client.

+>[!note]
->**Note – The intended targets receive the changes from the replication journal whether the changes were successfully replicated with push mode.**
+>The intended targets receive the changes from the replication journal whether the changes were successfully replicated with push mode.

 ### Persistent Cache Configuration